dzimine/greengo/README.md

     vagrant up
     ```

 3. Deploy Greengrass Group to the Core on the VM.

     ```
-    python greenfly.py deploy
+    python greengo.py deploy
     ```
+    Check that everything works - see the ["Check" section](#check-the-deployment)  below.

 4. Clean-up when done playing.

     Remove the group definitions on AWS:

     ```
-    python greenfly.py remove
+    python greengo.py remove
     ```

     Ditch the Vagrant VM: